MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-manage-version-limits.md

 - Use the `–ApplyToExistingDocumentLibraries` to only update the Version history limits on existing libraries on a site.
 Any new library created inherits the default organization limits.

-### Example: Apply Automatic version history limits to all document libraries on a site
+### Example: Apply automatic version history limits to all document libraries on a site

 Run the following commands to **apply Automatic setting** to all document libraries on a site.